tmpfs/trucks/README.md

 ## Overview

-At it's core the library takes an HTML template and compiles it to a `render` function.
+The library takes an HTML template and compiles it to a `render` function.

 An HTML template such as: